evrythng/scanthng.js/README.md

 </html>
 ```

-##Options
+## Options

-**scanthng.js** supports the following configuration options to be passed as parameters of the identify method (`st.identify({option1 : value}`)
+`scanthng.js` supports the following configuration options.

+These options can be passed as parameters to each call of the identify method

-###type
+    st.identify({ option1 : value1 }) ...

+Or set as default for all calls:

+    st.setup({ option1: value1 });
+    st.identify() ...

+### type
 Type: `String`
 Default: `qrcode`

 Indicate the type of image that the user is supposed to be scanning.
 Accepts a string with any of the following values: `qrcode`, `1dbarcode` or `objpic`. `objpic` is the option to indicate for scanning product labels.

-###timeout
+### timeout
 Type: `Integer`
 Default: `10000`

 Sets the timeout for AJAX calls and geolocation, in ms.

-###redirect
+### redirect
 Type: `Boolean`
 Default: `true`

 Indicates whether the library should automatically redirect user to the redirection URL associated with the scanned Thng or Product.
-This can be set in the [dashboard](https://dashboard.evrythng.com) on any Product or Thng page.
+This URL can be set in the [dashboard](https://dashboard.evrythng.com) on any Product or Thng page.

-###imageConversion
+### imageConversion
     imageConversion : {
       greyscale: Boolean,
       resizeTo: Integer
     }

-#### imageConversion.grayscale
+#### imageConversion.greyscale
 Type: `Boolean`
 Default: `true`

 Indicates whether the library should to send a black and white version of the scanned image for identification.
-If do do not need to distinguish images with different colors, this yields better and faster results.
+If you do not need to distinguish similar images with different colors, this yields better and faster results.

 #### imageConversion.resizeTo
 Type: `Integer`
-Default: 480
+Default: `480`

-This sets the maximal size of the image (in pixels, automatically resized) to be sent to the server for recognition.
-The best tradeoff between speed and quality is currently around 480
+Sets the maximum size of the image (in pixels, automatically resized) to be sent to the server for recognition.
+The best tradeoff between speed and quality is currently around 480.

+### spinner
+    spinner: {
+      enabled: true,
+      appendTo: document.getElementsByTagName('body')[0],
+      options: {
+        length: 30,
+        radius: 48,
+        hwaccel: true
+      }
+    }

+`scanthng.js` uses the [`spin.js`](http://fgnass.github.io/spin.js/) library to display a configurable spinner.

+####enabled
+Type: `Boolean`
+Default: `true`

+Indicates whether to display the built-in spinner.
+Set to `false` to disable it.

+####appendTo
+Type: `DOM Element`
+Default: `document.getElementsByTagName('body')[0]`

+Reference to DOM element our spinner will be attached to.
+If invalid or null, spinner will be attached to the body.

+####options
+Type: `Object`
+Default: `{ length: 30, radius: 48, hwaccel: true }`

+Spinner options as described in [`spin.js` documentation](http://fgnass.github.io/spin.js/).